denis-tingaikin/get-organization-repositories/README.md

 # Get organization repositories

-This returns list of repositories by passed organization.
+This returns a list of repositories by the passed organizations.
+The action can be used with the matrix GitHub action feature to run jobs for a few repositories.

 ## Inputs